RuchaKhairnar/Credit_Card_customers/README.md

 ![Rplot01](https://user-images.githubusercontent.com/75317048/111114991-091feb80-858a-11eb-979e-04006ec51459.png)

 Note - The 'False Positive Percentage' value is obtained using the formula ' 1- specificity ' .
-Hence we aim at lowering FPP (increasing sensitivity) and increasing TPP.
+Hence we aim at lowering FPP (increasing specificity) and increasing TPP.